vic/NoR/README.md

 ```

 Where `gate` is a function that receives *cells* and is invoked
 whenever one of them changes.
-And `optional_setup` can be a function
+An `optional_setup` can be a function
 that receives the same *cells* than `gate` for the sake of setting up
 cell subscriptions or creating inner gates.